websanco/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/creating-and-managing-publications.md

 ![Enter a name and description for your publication, and click Create.](./creating-and-managing-publications/images/03.png)

-Publications created in this way use the current production environment as their baseline, without adding any changes.
-All changes made in your publication are tracked as deviations from the production environment at the time it is created.
+This creates a new publication based on the production environment.
+The publication is automatically updated with any changes made in production provided they don't conflict with changes made in the publication.

 After creating a new publication, you can begin adding changes to it.
 See [Making and Publishing Changes](./making-and-publishing-changes.md) to learn more about the editing and publishing process.